-Regardless of how you feel about it, Michael Jordan’s “spectacular move (Marv Albert voice)” against the Lakers in the final minutes of a Game 2 win in the 1991 finals has become one of the most memorable highlights in sports (not just basketball) history.
+Regardless of how you feel about it, Michael Jordan’s “spectacular move (Marv Albert voice)” against the Lakers in the final minutes of Game 2 of the 1991 NBA Finals has become one of the most memorable highlights in sports (not just basketball) history.

 A fun moment after game: MJ left the Stadium to go out with good friends Spike Lee and @NBATVAhmad , and also made a new friend actor Denzel Washington.
 After shaking hands with Denzel, Lee whispered to Jordan: “Mike, he`s a Lakers fan.“ Replied Jordan: “We`ll convert him.“ pic.twitter.com/00RZGvwiEg

 Personally, I think this layup against the New Jersey Nets is MJ’s greatest move.